RobHofmann/HomeAssistant-GreeClimateComponent/README.md

        custom_components.gree.climate: debug
    ```

-5. OPTIONAL: Provide encryption key if HVAC's wifi is already configured.
+5. OPTIONAL: Provide encryption key if you have it or feel like extracting it.

    One way is to pull the sqlite db from android device like described here: